-Additional bike infrastructure, such as designated lanes, is recommended and shown on the Mobility Framework Map.
+Additional bicycle infrastructure, such as designated lanes, is recommended and shown on the Mobility Framework Map.
 New bicycle lanes and other bicycle facilities would improve the bicycling experience for experienced riders and would welcome newer, less confident bicyclists that are unaccustomed to riding alongside vehicles.
-The streets identified in the Mobility Framework Map connect important destinations, typically on lower traffic volume streets.
+The streets identified as modal priority corridors for bicycles on the Mobility Framework Map connect important destinations, typically on lower traffic volume streets.